ndb0/pbh-merger-simulation/readme.md

 ### **Step 1: Generate the Position Data**

-This script runs a simplified N-body simulation and saves the position of every particle at each time step. **Warning: This is computationally intensive.** It's recommended to use a small number of particles (e.g., set number\_density: 10 in your config file).
+This script runs a simplified N-body simulation and saves the position of every particle at each time step. **Warning: This is computationally intensive.** It is recommended to use a small number of particles (e.g., set number\_density: 10 in your config file).

 \# Run the N-body visualizer
 python nbody\_visualizer.py input\_local\_cpu.yaml